HenestrosaDev/sololearn/Code coach/Hard/Security/README.md

 There is one money location, one thief, and any number of guards on each floor of the casino.

-**Task**
-Evaluate a given floor of the casino to determine if there is a guard between the money and the thief, if there is not, you will sound an alarm.
+**Task**: Evaluate a given floor of the casino to determine if there is a guard between the money and the thief, if there is not, you will sound an alarm.

 **Input format**
 A string of characters that includes `$` (money), `T` (thief), and `G` (guard), that represents the layout of the casino floor.